zakariaGatter/xbps-hist/README.md

 * Search for a Package in a Date
 * Search for a Package with a Action
 * Toggle color Display

-[Xbps-hist] automatically...

-* check for correct Date or Action

-[Xbps-hist] is undergoing an interface change, please stay up to date to get latest changes.

 ## Quick Start